vladhruzd855-png/UniverseBox-Android-/README.md

 6. complete installation
 7. Open the game on desktop and play!

-How to find other versions of the game in releases?
+How to find other versions of the game?
-1. Open "compare".
+1. Click "+1 releases".
-2. Select Tag, example: "Alpha 1.0.1".
+2. Select Release.
-3. download UniverseBox.apk from the selected tag.
+3. download UniverseBox.apk from the selected release.